jamiedidthis/quartz/content/notes/mosaic novel.md

 [Per Joe McDermott](https://reactormag.com/five-mosaic-novels-you-should-read/), a mosaic novel fractures one or more story elements: plot, theme, characters, and/or setting, but then one of these elements binds the various story threads together and keeps the reader anchored in the tale as a whole.

-That’s already mixing metaphors, which is why I like the term tapestry novel too, the weaving together of many different threads into a whole.
+That’s already mixing metaphors, which is why I like the term tapestry novel too, the [[notes/collective folk texts|weaving together]] of many different threads into a whole.

 [[authors/kurt vonnegut|Kurt Vonnegut]] claimed that his books “are essentially mosaics made up of a whole bunch of tiny little chips... and each chip is a joke.”[^1]